derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 3. wait for the timer to complete
 4. upon completion, update the event queue with the function provided

-What is cool about many functions, `setTimeout` included, is that they're designed with a small amount of flexibility built-in.
+What is cool about many functions, `setTimeout` included, is that they can be designed with a small amount of flexibility built-in.
 As you may have guessed, as long as we give `setTimeout` valid arguments, it will always do the work we want (via the function provided) after a delay (via the time provided).
-Pretty cool.
+Pretty damn cool.
 As you may have guessed, you can design your own functions with flexibility as well.

 As a quick example, let's design a new function named `changeBackgroundColor`.
 ```